Medical questions & health advice by board certified doctors

-"Is surgery needed to correct a herniated disk?
+"Is surgery needed to correct a herniated disk?"

 I am a 48 year old woman with a herniated disk.
 Will I need surgery?

 Sometimes when the back is injured from a fall, or while lifting something heavy, the nucleus pulposus gets placed under pressure and it squeezes out forming a bulge that sticks out from the disc.
 Sometimes this bulge compresses one of the nerves that is exiting the spinal cord.
 This nerve compression can be quite painful and cause shooting pains that go down the legs on one side.
 The best initial therapy for a herniated disc is anti-inflammatory medications (such as ibuprofen) and physical therapy.
 For most patients, this will eventually result in resolution of their symptoms, as the herniated disc fixes itself.
 In certain circumstances, the pain does not get better with physical therapy and patient occasionally require surgical therapy.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can prescribe pain medication and give you a referral to physical therapy so that you can begin feeling better.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.